Forgebreaker/Unity_MasterClass/Section 03 - AI Behavior And Navigation/README.md

 # AI Behavior & Navigation

-In this class, I delved into crafting intelligent and reactive AI systems using Unity for a stealth-based game.
+In this section, I delved into crafting intelligent and reactive AI systems using Unity for a stealth-based game.
 I also learned how to implement sophisticated navigation systems and design AI behaviors that challenge players while keeping the gameplay engaging and dynamic.

 [Gameplay Video] https://www.linkedin.com/feed/update/urn:li:activity:7248742438280859648/